 Gausdal is a rural municipality in the county of Innlandet.
-Gausdal was previously in Oppland county, but in January 2020 the two counties of Oppland and Hedmark were joined together and are now known as Innlandet - an inland county with no coastline.
+Gausdal was previously in Oppland county, but in January 2020 the two counties of Oppland and Hedmark were combined and are now known as Innlandet - an inland county with no coastline.
 In 1962 the administrative areas of Østre and Vestre Gausdal - the two main valley areas, east and west - were merged and Gausdal municipality was established.
 Gausdal borders Øyer in Gudbrandsdalen to the east, Lillehammer and Nordre Land to the south, Nord-Aurdal and Østre Slidre to the west and Sør-Fron and Ringebu to the north.

 Landscape and geology

 In the valleys and part of Gausdal Vestfjell the underlying rock is slate, otherwise it is predominantly sparagmite.
 There have been many finds of ore and there were a number of nickel mines in Espedalen in the nineteenth century.
 The lower slopes are forested, and there are many mountains above the treeline in the higher areas to the north, eg. Skeikampen (1124 m) and Prestkampen (1244 m) lie to the north on the border with Ringebu.
 Many splendid mountain peaks lie beyond the summer farms and marshy areas to the west, and in the northwest lies Gausdal’s highest peak Langsua (1554 m) on the border with Sør-Fron.
-The whole of Gausdal Vestfjell is state owned common land, and in 2011 a large area became part of Langsua National Park, and includes some protected areas.
+The whole of Gausdal Vestfjell is state-owned common land, and in 2011 a large area became part of Langsua National Park, with adjoining protected landscapes and nature reserves.
 There are many lakes and rivers for fishing and there are endless possiblities for trips in the forests and mountains.

 Settlement and population

-Gausdal municipality has 6 102 inhabitants (2020).
-Many people live within a 10 km radius of the administrative centre Segalstad Bru (population 996 in 2017).
-Otherwise there are the villages of Follebu (pop.
+Gausdal municipality has 6 104 inhabitants (2022 SSB).
+Many live within a 10 km radius of the administrative centre Segalstad Bru (population 996 in 2017) including the villages of Follebu (pop.
 1156) and Forset (pop.
 583).
-Gausdal has had a population of between 5000 and 7000 since the 1830’s, with peaks around 1860 and 1950.
+Gausdal has had a population of between 5000 and 7000 since the 1830’s, with peaks in the years around 1860 and 1950.
 During the last ten to fifteen years the population figures have remained stable.